RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 elements to interpersonal communication and issues via readings and film viewings.<br>
 - Logic and Contemporary Rhetoric: The Use of Reason in Everyday Life (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a>

+<i>We will be improving this with cases analysis, as well as knowledge graphs for general VISUAL AND PERFORMING ARTS - Or "Hollywood" - Cases, will increase the improvements accessible.</i>